caderek/benny/README.md

 ### Multiple async suites

-If your suites contain async benchmarks, you should wrap them in a function (so they wont execute immediately), and use await when calling each of them:
+If your suites contain async benchmarks, you should wrap them in a function (so they wont execute immediately), and use await when calling each of them.
+That way the results of many suites won't interfere with each other.

 ```js
 /* suites/async-suite-one.js */